a11ywatch/a11ywatch/clients/README.md

 Clients to use to interact with the API.
 You can also use the [protobuf](./src/schema) files to generate your clients to make gRPC request.
-The clients with shell code at the bottom are published and can be installed with the commands easier.
+This repo is only used to handle the code to generate the clients.

 ## Clients

-You can view all of the clients source code [here](https://gitlab.com/j-mendez/a11ywatch-clients) on GitLab to build from.
+You can view all of the clients source code [here on GitLab](https://gitlab.com/j-mendez/a11ywatch-clients).

 - [C](https://gitlab.com/j-mendez/a11ywatch-clients/-/tree/main/c_api_client)